 “In many cases, the families we work with also have children experiencing ongoing healthcare needs, making access to comprehensive care even more essential,” adds Dr. Stanton.
 “Our care team is made up of a variety of specialists who collaborate to address the complex needs of our patients to ensure we are delivering the highest level of patient-centered care.”

-Patients benefit from a dedicated multidisciplinary care team that includes board-certified and fellowship-trained fetal medicine specialists with extensive experience treating fetal abnormalities and work alongside nurse navigators, genetic counselors, maternal-fetal medicine specialists, obstetricians, neonatologists, sonographers, palliative medicine specialists, psychiatrists, psychologist, social workers, and more to provide unparalleled care for patients and their families before, during, and after pregnancy.
+Patients benefit from a dedicated multidisciplinary care team that includes board-certified and fellowship-trained fetal medicine specialists with extensive experience treating fetal abnormalities and work alongside nurse navigators, genetic counselors, maternal-fetal medicine specialists, obstetricians, neonatologists, sonographers, palliative medicine specialists, psychiatrists, psychologist, health social workers, and more to provide unparalleled care for patients and their families before, during, and after pregnancy.

 The care team also collaborate closely with referring physicians and other partners in the community, including pediatric surgeons, pediatric clinical geneticists, pediatric cardiologists, pediatric cardiovascular surgeons, pediatric craniofacial specialists, pediatric endocrinologists, pediatric infectious disease specialists, pediatric nephrologists, pediatric neurologists, pediatric orthopedic physicians, pediatric urologists, and more, to schedule and coordinate any additional care services families may need.